Shared equity helps people on low to moderate incomes who want to buy a home but are unable to meet the full price.

 When you buy a shared equity home from Link, or on the open market, you pay for the majority of the equity in the property and the Scottish Government pays for the rest.

 The Scottish Government helps you buy the property and gets the same percentage back when you sell or buy its equity stake.

 - Social renters (people who rent from the council or a housing association)

 - Veterans who have left the armed forces within the past two years

 - Widows, widowers and other partners of service personnel for up to two years after their partner has lost their life while serving

-Please note, however, that eligibility for each scheme can vary depending on the Scottish Government’s priorities.
+Please note, however, eligibility for each scheme can vary depending on the Scottish Government’s priorities.